T. J. S. George

+Thayil Jacob Sony George (7 May 1928 – 3 October 2025) was an Indian writer and biographer who received a Padma Bhushan award in 2011 in the field of literature and education.

+Background

-Thayil Jacob Sony George (born 7 May 1928) is an Indian writer and biographer who received a Padma Bhushan award in 2011 in the field of literature and education.
-The fourth of eight siblings, TJS was born in Kerala, India to Thayil Thomas Jacob, a magistrate, and Chachiamma Jacob, a homemaker.
-Although his roots are in Thumpamon, Kerala, he lives in Bangalore and Coimbatore with his wife Ammu.
-He has a daughter, Sheba Thayil and a son, Jeet Thayil.
-American TV journalist Raj Mathai is his nephew.
+The fourth of eight children, TJS was born in Kerala, India to Thayil Thomas Jacob, a magistrate and Chachiamma Jacob, a homemaker.
+Although his roots were in Thumpamon, Kerala, he lived in Bangalore and Coimbatore with his wife Ammu.
+He had a daughter, Sheba Thayil and a son, Jeet Thayil.
+American television journalist Raj Mathai is his nephew.

+George died on 3 October 2025, aged 97.
+His wife had predeceased him nine months earlier.